1992–93 in English football

 The 1992–93 season was the 113th season of competitive football in England.
 The season saw the Premier League in its first season, replacing Division One of the Football League as the top league in England.
 Every team in the Premier League played each other twice within the season, one game away and one at home, and were awarded three points for a win and one for a draw.

 Overview

 This season saw the birth of the FA Premier League.
 This meant a break-up of the 104-year-old Football League that had operated until then with four divisions.

-In 1992 all of the First Division Clubs resigned from the Football League and, on 27 May, the FA Premier League was formed as a limited company, which worked out of an office at the then Football Association's headquarters, Lancaster Gate.
+In 1992 all of the First Division Clubs resigned from the Football League and, on 27 May, the FA Premier League was formed as a limited company, which worked out of an office at the Football Association's then headquarters, Lancaster Gate.